PierreBarrat/TreeKnit.jl/docs/src/opttrees.md

 SplitGraph.compute_F(conf, g, 4) - SplitGraph.compute_F(conf0, g, 4)
 ```

-For this simple example, $\gamma = 3$ is the "critical" value above which the fact of removing `MCC_3` or any other leaf is not considered a good move.
+For this simple example, $\gamma = 3$ is the "critical" value above which removing `MCC_3` or any other leaf is not considered a good move.
   The inference of MCCs for $\gamma \leq 3$ and $\gamma > 3$ will thus give different results.
   In the first case, two MCCs will be found, corresponding to one reassortment event (above `MCC_3` for instance)
 .